Skip to main content

 Choosing to first deploy from "GitHub to OpenFn" is destructive

 By default, we take what you've got in your current OpenFn project and send it to GitHub to start the version control process.
 If you choose to instead take an existing project.yaml file from GitHub and overwrite your current OpenFn project, you won't be able to recover your existing workflows on OpenFn.
-This is feature that covers certain advanced use-cases, and unless you know what you're doing you should start by syncing from "OpenFn to GitHub".
+This is a feature that covers certain advanced use-cases, and unless you know what you're doing you should start by syncing from "OpenFn to GitHub".

 3. Click "Connect Branch & Initiate First Sync" to finish.
 When you've done this, you can head over to GitHub (via the link provided) to view (and start working with) your OpenFn project as code.